co0p/patchy/README.md

 running tests
 -------------

-to run the unit tests
+to run the unit tests, execute:

     $ go test ./...

-to run the integration tests
+to run the integration tests, first create the test repository (```$ cd test && ./testRepository.sh```) and then run the tests using the integration tag:

     $ go test ./... -tags=integration